alissaan/resume/RESUME.en-us.md

 ## Summary

-10 years of experience in the technology industry with strong software engineering skills applied on critical mission systems and creation of digital products.
+10 years of experience in the technology industry with strong software engineering skills applied on critical mission systems and digital products creation.

 **Expertises**
 - Practice in acting as a leadership/technical reference